mcgrizzz/ProRecipes/README.md

 	 *
 	 *
 	 *
 	 * P.S.
 I know A LOT needs improvement.
-Going back I would have done many things differently, creating a better project structure.          * I made this plugin because I felt the current recipe plugins were lacking in functionality and usability.
+Going back I would have done many things differently (such as creating a better
+	 * project structure).
+I made this plugin because I felt the current recipe plugins were lacking in functionality and usability.
 	 *
 	 * Feel free to make whatever changes you like (without removing functionality).
 	 *